-Grades 6 or 7 | full year

-Students learn basic vocabulary and language structures for day-today situations.
+Grades 6 or 7 full vear l high school credit for successful completion of both IA and IB Students learn basic vocabulary and language structures for day-today situations.
 This course stresses communication and culture, making use of a variety of ancillary materials and appropriate technology applications to present the language in an authentic manner.
 Students attain language proficiency through acquired cultural knowledge and the development and application of the four language skills: listening, reading, speaking and writing.